 Ooma and Vonage are voice-over-internet-protocol (VoIP) providers that deliver small business phone services over your internet connection.
 Both solutions offer standard features, like unlimited calling and virtual receptionists.
 But stark differences exist, from Ooma’s lack of video conferencing to Vonage’s more complex setup.
 Overall, Vonage tends to be a better deal with its collaboration and communication tools.

-- Ooma: Best for solopreneurs, small businesses, and remote workers
+- Ooma: Best for small businesses and freelancers needing a simple office phone solution